nipy/nitime/doc/whatsnew/index.rst

 =====================

-This section documents the changes that have been made in various versions of Nitime.
-Users should consult these pages to learn about new features, bug fixes and backwards incompatibilities.
-Developers should summarize the development work they do here in a user friendly format.
+This section documents the changes that have been made in various versions of
+Nitime:

 .. toctree::
    :maxdepth: 1

    version0.3
    development

+Users should consult these pages to learn about new features, bug fixes and backwards incompatibilities.
+Developers should summarize the development work they do here in a user friendly format.